 6. Pitch a tent

 Bring out your inner Scout or Girl Guide and set up a tent along East Coast Park.
 While we’re not talking glamping, this is a surefire hit with the kiddos for discovering life away from the hustle and bustle of the city.
-Designated camping areas can be found at areas A and G along the park, along with basic amenities including toilets and showers.
+Designated camping areas can be found at areas A and G along East Coast Park, along with basic amenities including toilets and showers.
 You’ll need to apply for a permit, which can then be used for a maximum of four days.
 That’s your easy peasy short break sorted.

 7. Make a splash at Singapore Wake Park